sundus-y/step-stats/README.md

 1. Add `gem 'step-stats'` to your `Gemfile`

-2. Do bundle install
+2. Do `bundle install`

 ## Configuration

-1. By adding `--format CucumberStatistics::Formatter` to your `cucumber.yml` file.
+1. By adding `--format StepStatss::Formatter` to your `cucumber.yml` file.

-2. Or, use it directly when running cucumber with the option `--format CucumberStatistics::Formatter`.
+2. Or, use it directly when running cucumber with the option `--format StepStats::Formatter`.

 ## Output